 9-year-old child fatally shoots 6-year-old in Florida home, deputies say

-A 9-year-old child found a gun and fired a single shot inside a Florida home on Monday afternoon, killing a 6-year-old in the head, officials said.
+A 9-year-old child found a gun and fired a single shot inside a Florida home on Monday afternoon, killing a 6-year-old, officials said.

 The children were inside a home on Shady Pine Street South along with an adult at the time of the deadly shooting, Jacksonville Sheriff's Office Assistant Chief J.D.
 Stronko said during a news briefing.
 The victim was taken to a local hospital, but did not survive.